More powerful multiple testing under dependence via randomization

-We note that, since we can reinterpret \UEBH\ as applying the weighted BH procedure to p-values that are $K$ replications of $U$ with e-value weights of $(X_1, \dots, X_K)$, we can also use Theorem 4 of \citet{ignatiadis_e-values_unnormalized_2022} to prove FDR control.
-This proof would proceed by showing that the weighted BH procedure that corresponds to \UEBH\ would have positively dependent p-values and e-values independent of p-values and that the weighted BH procedure would have FDR control. \end{proof}

-We now make a few remarks about the randomized e-BH procedures we have introduced. \begin{remark} While the theorems we have shown so far rely on $(X_1, \dots, X_K)$ being e-values, we only need $\sum_{i \in \Ncal} \expect[X_i] \leq K$ for FDR control, as \cite{wang_false_discovery_2022} first noted. \end{remark}
+We now make a few remarks about the randomized e-BH procedures we have introduced. \begin{remark} While the theorems we have shown so far rely on $(X_1, \dots, X_K)$ being e-values, we actually only require them to be compound e-values \citep{ignatiadis_asymptotic_compound_2025}, i.e., they satisfy $\sum_{i \in \Ncal} \expect[X_i] \leq K.$ This is sufficient for FDR control, as \cite{wang_false_discovery_2022} noted for standard e-BH. \end{remark}

-\begin{remark} To derandomize our randomized e-BH procedures, one would take the stochastically rounded e-values, and average them over multiple runs (i.e., draws of external randomness).
+\begin{remark} To derandomize our randomized e-BH procedures, one could take the stochastically rounded e-values and average them over multiple runs (i.e., draws of external randomness).
 Let $S_{\Gcal_i}^{(n)}(X_i)$ denote the $i$th stochastically rounded e-value for the $n$th run.
-By construction, all of our stochastically rounded e-values that we used in the randomized procedures satisfy $\expect[S_{\Gcal_i}^{(n)}(X_i) \mid X_i] = X_i$.
+By construction, all of the stochastically rounded e-values that we used in the randomized procedures satisfy $\expect[S_{\Gcal_i}^{(n)}(X_i) \mid X_i] = X_i$.
 Hence, by law of large numbers, $\frac{1}{N}\sum_{n = 1}^N S_{\Gcal_i}^{(n)}(X_i) \rightarrow X_i$ as the number of runs, $N$, approaches infinity.
+Thus, a derandomized version of any of our randomized e-BH procedures recovers exactly e-BH on the original e-values $(X_1, \dots, X_K)$.

+\citet{ignatiadis_asymptotic_compound_2025} suggest an alternative technique for derandomization.
+For any level $\alpha$ FDR controlling discovery set $\rejset$, we have that $X_i = \ind{i \in R} \cdot (\alpha_{|R|})^{-1}$ for each $i \in [K]$ are compound e-values.
+Thus, one could construct compound e-values from the discovery set of many runs of any randomized e-BH procedure and then average the e-values for each $i \in [K]$ across runs.
+We empirically compare the two methods of derandomization in \Cref{sec:derandomization-simulations} and conclude that our method of averaging stochastically rounded e-values is more powerful and stable than averaging the compound e-values of \citet{ignatiadis_asymptotic_compound_2025}.

-Thus, a derandomized version of any of our randomized e-BH procedures recovers exactly e-BH on the original e-values $(X_1, \dots, X_K)$. \end{remark} \begin{remark} We note that while the \UEBH\ procedure is randomized, it always respects the `moral' property of all step-up procedures in that a hypothesis is rejected only if all hypotheses with more evidence (i.e., larger e-values) are also rejected.
+\end{remark} \begin{remark} We note that while the \UEBH\ procedure is randomized, it always respects the `moral' property of all step-up procedures in that a hypothesis is rejected only if all hypotheses with more evidence (i.e., larger e-values) are also rejected.
 Formally, this means that if $j \in \Dcal_{\U}$ then $\left\{i \in [K]: X_i \geq X_j \right\} \subseteq \Dcal_{\U}$. \end{remark} \ifarxiv{}{ }